Indonesia Travel Essentials

 ↓

-We've made every mistake in this guide at least once — from running out of rupiah on a remote island to missing a temple ceremony.
-After exploring Indonesia together, Jenice and I have figured out the practical side so you don't have to learn the hard way.
-This is the cheat sheet we wish someone had handed us on our first Bali trip.
+I've made every mistake in this guide at least once — from running out of rupiah on a remote island to missing a temple ceremony.
+After years exploring Indonesia, I've figured out the practical side so you don't have to learn the hard way.
+This is the cheat sheet I wish someone had handed me on my first Bali trip.

 Visa & Entry Requirements

-Citizens of 150+ countries (including USA, UK, Canada, Australia, EU, Japan, South Korea) can enter the Indonesia visa-free for 30 days.
-You just need a passport valid for at least 6 months and a return or onward ticket.
+Citizens of 90+ countries (including USA, UK, Canada, Australia, EU, Japan, South Korea) can get a Visa on Arrival (VoA) at major Indonesian airports — Bali (DPS), Jakarta (CGK), Surabaya, and others.
+It costs IDR 500,000 (about $35 USD), is valid for 30 days, and can be extended once for another 30 days.
+Your passport must be valid for at least 6 months with a return or onward ticket.

 Extending Your Stay